FailAcademy/learning/adp-london/_lessons/week-04/01b-databases-postgres2.md

 - What fields in our tables should be unique?
 - What are the specific types of data we're storing in each column?
+- Do we need to initialize any default values in our tables?
 - How can we check if the data being sent by client applications for storage is valid?

 Add the appropriate constraints to your project's database.